-Julia Roberts Promotes New TV Show ‘Homecoming,’ Torches Family Separation
+Julia Roberts Promotes New TV Show, ‘Homecoming,’ Torches Family Separation

 “There are so many terrible things that happen every day, so much that this atrocity shockingly could become a second page story when it should be the first page every day.
 So, every little bit to keep it in the forefront I’m all for,” Roberts said.

-Two weeks ago, Julia Roberts shared a pic of herself on social media wearing a t-shirt with the words “We Are Family” printed on it.
+Two weeks ago, Julia Roberts shared a pic of herself on social media wearing a T-shirt with the words “We Are Family” printed on it.
 The shirt is from the Be Love Apparel collection.
-Proceeds from sales of the shirts go towards the organization Together Rising and supports their mission to reunite immigrant families separated at the border.
+Proceeds from sales of the shirts go toward the organization Together Rising and supports their mission to reunite immigrant families separated at the border.

 View this post on Instagram